What Is An Evolutionary Psychologist And How Do They Study Human Behavior?

 What are some evolutionary psychologist examples?

 In evolutionary psychology, reproduction is vital.
-Just like in biology, where certain physical traits will be more favorable and passed on through natural selection, the same theoretical concept applies here as well.
+Just like in biology and evolutionary biology, where certain physical traits will be more favorable and passed on through natural selection, the same theoretical concept applies here as well.
+Evolution in the broad sense drives both evolutionary biology and the study of psychological adaptations.

 Getty/AnnaStills

 Such actions build trust and can form small bonds to large alliances, which can continue over time if they are maintained.
 This behavior has stood the test of time, and even to this day, humans still use strategic communication to increase their chances of making friends and finding a mate.
-Even regular altruism, where someone may do nice things with no expectation for anything in return, is commonplace.
-Social psychology is another field that studies human behavior such as altruism, to further understand what motivates people to perform certain actions.
+Evolutionary psychology and evolutionary psychologists suggest that even regular altruism, where someone may do nice things with no expectation for anything in return, is commonplace.
+Social psychology is another field that studies human behavior, such as altruism, to further understand what motivates people to perform certain actions.

-These types of behavior and communication patterns can also be observed in our closest relatives - the primates.
-Like humans, primates are social creatures and have various organized systems.
+These types of behavior and communication patterns can also be observed in our closest relatives, primates.
+Many arguments suggest that, like humans, primates are social creatures and have various organized systems.
 Some might form monogamous pairs while others form massive groups.
-Regardless of how large their society is, mating is crucial because it passes down one's genes, and allows their families to further survive and reproduce.
+Regardless of how large their society is, mating is crucial because it passes down one's genes and allows their families to further survive and reproduce.
+Animal behavior studies show that grooming and support often follow inherited patterns of parental investment and sex differences.

 Although we did not directly evolve from the monkeys and apes that we see in the modern age, there was a common ancestor at one point in time, and eventually, that branched out further and further and developed into present traits and characteristics.
-Therefore, it is safe to assume that such behaviors that have shaped our psychology can date even further back to before humanity.
+Therefore, it is safe to assume that such behaviors that have shaped our psychology and human behavior can date even further back to before humanity.
+Studies of human nature in other species provide clues as to our own biological traits.

 How does an evolutionary psychologist conduct research?

-As it turns out, an evolutionary psychologist can examine various present-day cultures, compare them with the past, and theorize explanations for certain behaviors.
-Some are even universal amongst all cultures.
+As it turns out, an evolutionary psychologist can examine various present-day cultures, compare them with the past, and theorize explanations for specific behaviors.
+Some are even universal amongst all cultures (a cross-cultural approach).
+They treat the human brain as an information processing device, applying cognitive psychology techniques to measure responses.

 Take marital dissolution, for example, or any type of mating separation for that matter.
 Even today, two major causes of these kinds of divides are infidelity and infertility.
 In the past, infidelity, particularly for men, meant that they could not be completely certain that an offspring was theirs.
-Regarding infertility, if the man cannot reproduce, this implies that their genes would not be passed down.
+Regarding infertility, if a man cannot reproduce, this implies that their genes would not be passed down.
+Sexual selection theories predict these responses, helping researchers test hypotheses in modern contexts.

 Getty/Vadym Pastukh